Rocky Mountain Way: Production

 In Jake Brown's book Behind the Boards II (2014), record producer Bill Szymczyk writes about how Walsh first came up with an instrumental "blues-shuffle" recorded at the Criteria studio, then stripped down to drums alone at the Caribou studio and rebuilt from there, adding lyrics to make the final version.
 Walsh is described as having layered about "six or seven" guitars on the recording, playing through a small amp with one Shure SM57 microphone aimed at it.
 Szymczyk says the thick guitar sound is from Walsh himself, not from studio trickery.
+Walsh's distinctive nasal voice was noticeably saturated in the recording with double tracking and a talk box was used to alter the guitar solo.